 Karma has coordinated editorial board meetings and continued to garner significant regional and national media attention for the Museum.
 The result of these efforts has been placement in several opinion-elite media outlets in print and broadcast including The New York Times, FOX News, CBS Evening News, Associated Press and The Philadelphia Inquirer.
 Karma also played an integral role in both branding the site's construction journey and in the redesign of the Museum’s social media presence on Facebook, Twitter, Pinterest and YouTube and today continues to provide strategic social media counsel.

-Karma offered planning support and spearheaded media relations efforts for two of the Museum’s major events in 2014.
-In March, the Opening Salvo marked the start of demolition and the announcement of the project’s general contractor.
+Karma offered planning support and spearheaded media relations efforts for two of the Museum’s major events.
+The Opening Salvo marked the start of demolition and the announcement of the project’s general contractor.
 The event was attended by more than 100 guests and covered by all major local print, radio and television outlets.

 Months of planning came to fruition when the Museum celebrated its official Groundbreaking alongside major donors, politicians and keynote speaker, Cokie Roberts.
 Karma commanded both media relations and creative production responsibilities, but also worked alongside other specialists to help the Museum accomplish this milestone.